-Remember, the focus of lapsed membership campaigns shouldn’t be only on the renewal.
-Honing in on simple, binary conversion may deliver a short-term boost to the bottom line but introduces unnecessary risk to your long-term success.
+Remember, the focus of win-back campaigns shouldn’t be only on the renewal.
+If you hone in on simple, binary conversion, it may deliver a short-term boost to the bottom line but it can also introduce unnecessary risk to your long-term success.
 Focus on what’s in it for the member.
 Put yourself in their shoes, using what you’ve learned about why they’ve lapsed, what they need and then showcase the value you know will bring them back into the fold.

 The best way to re-engage and win back lapsed members is by ensuring they never leave.
 Leverage technology to be proactive.
 With the efforts from your pre-campaign planning in hand, apply what you’ve learned to the member data within your AMS or CRM to proactively engage members who may lapse.
-Take advantage of workflows and marketing automation to create an automated campaign to keep these members on board or perform immediate outreach to those whose membership falls off your books.
+Take advantage of workflows and marketing automation to create an automated campaign to onboard your members or perform immediate outreach to those whose membership falls off your books.
 These timely strategies will give members a chance to reengage and rejoin your association.

-It’s hard to be on the losing side of a break-up but there are ways to rekindle the feelings that brought lapsed members to your organization in the first place.
-Learn who lapsed and why, use those key learnings to develop personalized campaigns to showcase your value (and show them what they’re missing!) and re-engage them now and for the long run.
+It’s hard to be on the losing side of a break-up but there are ways to rekindle the feelings that brought these members to your organization in the first place.
+Ultimately, people want to join your association and stay in it when you provide services they need and enable emotional connections with others in the organization.
+Take the time to understand who lapsed and why, use those key learnings to develop personalized campaigns to showcase your value (and show them what they’re missing!) and re-engage them now and for the long run.